 - when we are not allowed failure we have to erect barriers to shield ourselves from it.
 We then have to deal with our own risk aversion and often wonder why we have this problem.

 Failure And Openness To Life

 When we systematize most areas of life, we rely on the structures to see us through life’s ups and downs.
 We actually become dependent on the systems that have been put in place and vulnerable to misinformation since our knowledge about what is happening is often indirect and provided by others.
-We become dependent on others for our perspective and opinions and ultimately stop thinking for ourselves.
+We become dependent on others for our perspective and opinions and may stop thinking for ourselves.

 The Good In Loss

 When human beings create cultures, they then do everything in their power to keep them going.
 There is good reason for this: we need to work together to survive.
 However, when the culture is rigid and in denial about the realities of life then it can become self-destructive.
 There is no escape from the reality that life changes and that everything is impermanent.